fulmicoton/fulmicoton.github.io/_posts/2013-10-23-multiregexp.markdown

 Back to today's subject.
 Last week I was discussing with a colleague at work about the painful lack in Java for an equivalent of [re2](https://code.google.com/p/re2/).

 re2 is regular expression matching library open sourced by Google and it is blazing fast.
-How fast?
-It is so fast, that it makes V8 javascript engine appear 6 times faster than java on the `regex-dna` benchmark of [this website](http://attractivechaos.github.io/plb/).

-And it also makes it possible to compile several regular expression together, which we might have a use for at Dataiku.
+It also makes it possible to compile several regular expression together, which we might have a use for at Dataiku.
 Basically matching N patterns against a string of length L has a complexity linear in L with `re2`.
 Yes you read that well.
 It is theoretically independant from the number of the patterns.

 (A friend pointed me out a library)[https://twitter.com/sylvainutard/status/390378369168461824] to manipulate finite state deterministic automaton in Java : [dk.brics.automaton](http://www.brics.dk/automaton/).
 So guess what I did last week-end?
 I implemented the part that compiles several patterns together.
 You can get it and use it (MIT License) on [github](https://github.com/poulejapon/multiregexp).